Warm-Up and Icebreaker Games

 The moderator sets the timer to 2 minutes (possibly more depending on the participants).
-The participants have to add sticky notes on the online whiteboard during this time and guess who is shown on each picture.
+The participants should add sticky notes on the online whiteboard during this time and guess who is shown on each picture.

 Afterwards, all participants will reveal one by one who is on which picture and what great memories are associated with it.

-You could do it also with the pictures of your tables at works, desktops of the laptops, favourite colours or pets and many other ideas.
+You could do it also with the pictures of your office desk, desktop, pets and many more.

 Two truths and a lie

-Each participant will find three facts about himself: Two of them are true, and one is a credible lie.
-Everybody whites the facts on the sticky notes and put them on the whiteboard.
+Each participant will come-up with three facts about himself: Two of them are true, and one is a credible lie.
+Everybody writes the facts on sticky notes on the online whiteboard.

-Next, everyone shares their three statements (e.g. on sticky notes) and the group votes or discusses the presumption for the lie.
-For example here are three statements about John Smith:
+Next, everyone shares their three statements and the group votes or discusses the presumption for the lie.
+For example, here are three statements about John:

 Can you guess what the lie is?